tritemio/FRETBursts/docs/source/HDF5_smFRET.rst

 See also :ref:`hdf5-advantages`.

-In FRETBursts we support reading/writing from/to HDF5-smFRET format.
+FRETBursts can read and save the HDF5-smFRET format.

-To load a smFRET dataset store in HDF5 format use the loader function :func:`loader.hdf5`.
+To load a smFRET data-file from the HDF5-smFRET format use the loader function :func:`loader.hdf5`.

 A dataset loaded in a :class:`burstlib.Data` object can be saved in HDF5 with :func:`hdf5.store`.
 The function :func:`hdf5.store` also contains